Ian Happ Preview, Player Props: Cubs vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.44).
+- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.44).

+- Tigers pitchers combine to surrender 145 total home runs at a clip of 1.2 per game (to rank 14th in baseball).

-- His most recent time out came on Tuesday against the Minnesota Twins, when the righty tossed five scoreless innings while giving up just one hit.
+- In his last time out on Wednesday, the righty went 2 2/3 innings against the Minnesota Twins, giving up four earned runs while surrendering eight hits.

-- In nine games this season, the 27-year-old has an ERA of 5.16, with 8.1 strikeouts per nine innings.
-Opponents are hitting .202 against him.
+- In 14 games this season, the 24-year-old has put up an ERA of 4.83, with 8.7 strikeouts per nine innings.
+Opponents are batting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.